splitwise/TokenAutoComplete/README.md

 ### Version 3.0

-The `3.0.0-beta` version is now available!
+The `3.0.0` version is now available!
 This should resolve a number of text handling issues and lay the groundwork for better support of mixed text and token input.
-This version is still a little unstable, so I would only recommend it if you are having trouble using version `2.0.8`.
-You can find the docs for `2.0.8` [here](https://github.com/splitwise/TokenAutoComplete/tree/2.0.8).
+If you're still on `2.*`, you can find the docs for `2.0.8` [here](https://github.com/splitwise/TokenAutoComplete/tree/2.0.8).

 ### Upgrading from 2.* to 3.0